 Here is one example of how it looks:

-This pawn structure is not exclusive from the English Opening.
-It can also be found on the Sicilian.
-For example, against the Closed Variation this setup is among the most popular ways to play for black.
+This pawn structure is not exclusive to the English Opening.
+It can also be found in the Sicilian.
+For example, against the Closed Variation, this setup is among the most popular ways to play for black.
 Let’s have a look now at some examples to see the action in such structures.
 We will also see how one side can strive for such pawn formation even though it was not the initial plan right from the opening.

 Here we have a semi-closed position.
 Things have gone really well for black with the bishop pair being his main asset.
-In this position the great Garry Kasparov played the typical 14…f5! with two main targets.
-The first is to stop any possible attack by white advancing his f4 pawn and second, and most important, to undermine white’s center and give his bishop on b7 a strong influence in the position.
-This game is well known, you can see how it continued below:
+In this position, the great Garry Kasparov played the typical 14…f5! with two main targets.
+The first is to stop any possible attack by white advancing his f4 pawn and the second, and most important, is to undermine white’s center and give his bishop on b7 a strong influence in the position.
+This game is well-known, you can see how it continued below:

 Example 2: The Closed Sicilian

 The position in the diagram above is from the game between Spassky and Portisch from the World Candidates in Mexico in 1980.
 Portisch chose to play in the center, so instead of the plan Rb8-b5, gaining space on the queenside, he decided to play it solid with b6-Bb7 in the Staunton style.
 Again, black is able to execute here the move f5! obtaining good play.
 Black went on to win on move 38.